 When the reverse rate constant far exceeds the forward rate constant (Keq = 2 is small), the forward reaction is said to be kinetically limited.
 It just won't go (or is just too slow to observe) because any B formed would be immediately reverted to A. Such reactions may require a catalyst to proceed at all.

 We've kind of glossed over rate constants as simple constants of proportionality in the law of mass action.
 Mathematically, that's true, but there is so much more to them.
 Rate constants, rate "laws," reaction rates and the Gibbs energy are all intertwined.
 These relationships will be covered in later sections:

+more on that later.
 Certain components of all reaction mixtures, however, have essentially an infinite concentration; these are solids and liquids.

 For example, in an aqueous reaction mixture, if there is a precipitate, then the concentration of that precipitate, a solid, is taken to be one.

 Here's why: Recall that Keq can be expressed in terms of the forward and backward rate constants: